 Tanya Witt began entertaining at the age of three.
-She knew early in life that she had passions for song and serving her community.
-While in middle school, Tanya formed and managed a small troupe of young adults.
-They performed at nursing homes, hospitals, and acute care centers throughout her home state of Wisconsin, bringing music to hundreds of low income and chronically ill older adults.
-By high school Tanya was writing her own music, performing weekly, and recording radio and television voice overs and jingles both locally and nationally.
+She knew early in life that her passions were performance and education.
+While in middle school, Tanya formed and managed a small troupe of young adults, performing at acute care hospitals, veterans homes, and assisted living facilities throughout her home state of Wisconsin.
+She continued to manage the troupe during her teens and twenties, bringing music to thousands of older adults and chronically ill patients.
+By high school Tanya was writing her own music and recording radio and television voice overs and jingles both locally and nationally.

-She spent time studying the art of recording and songwriting in Nashville, TN at the famous Belmont University.
-During her time in the South, Tanya learned from some of the best singers and songwriters in the business; working with staff writers for Sawyer Brown, Glen Campbell, Wynonna Judd, and Martina McBride.
-She returned to the Midwest, auditioned for, and won a spot in a small choir backing up Ray Charles during one of his final tours "The Gospel According to Ray Charles."
-She has also worked with musical greats such as Kenny Rogers, Barbara Mandrell, Boy Howdy, and Poison.
+She spent several years studying the art of recording and songwriting in Nashville, TN at the famous Belmont University.
+During her tenure in the South, Tanya learned from some of the best singers and songwriters in the business; working with musicians such as Sawyer Brown, Glen Campbell, and Wynonna Judd.
+Upon her return to the Midwest, Tanya, auditioned for and won a spot in a small choir backing up Ray Charles during one of his final tours, "The Gospel According to Ray Charles."
+She has also performed with musical greats Kenny Rogers, Barbara Mandrell, and Boy Howdy.

-Tanya spent three years performing with the Branson Superstars.
-She was featured as Patsy Cline, and performed back up vocals and keyboard for several of the theater's variety shows.
-Tanya then created, fronted, and managed the popular variety band "Straight Up" for seven years.
-The group toured the Midwest and performed weekly at casinos, resorts, festivals, and theaters.
-She has appeared in front of as many as 30,000 people and her voice has aired nationally on television and radio stations across the United States and overseas.
+Tanya is a proud Branson Superstars alumni.
+She played the roles of Patsy Cline and Reba McEntire.
+Tanya also served as back up vocalist and keyboardist for several of the theater's variety shows.
+Upon completion of her contract with Branson Superstars, Tanya created, fronted, and managed the popular variety band "Straight Up" for seven years.
+The group performed weekly at casinos, resorts, festivals, and theaters throughout the Midwest.
+She has appeared in front of as many as 30,000 people and her voice has aired nationally and internationally.

 She is often asked to perform the National Anthem and has sung for an impressive list of special concerts and sporting events.
-She frequently uses her voice to support various charities and causes including: Relay for Life, Military and Veteran functions, LGBT Pride, and causes related to older adults.
+She frequently lends her voice to support non-profit events for veterans, shelter animals, and the LGBTQ community.